musabbirbaki/csci3055u-project-template/README.md

 # Analysis of the language

-1. The style of programming supported by the language: functional vs procedural programming
+##### 1. The style of programming supported by the language: functional vs procedural programming

-> Kotlin supports both functional and procedual programming
+Kotlin supports both functional and procedual programming

-> Example, this function just prints out the frequency of each string:
+*Example, this function just prints out the frequency of each string:*
 ```java
 val testList: List<String> = listOf("a","b","c","a","c","c")